-- (8) The amount shown includes matching contributions under the Company's 401(k) Plan of \$9,200 and a payment of \$170,141 for stock options subject to a guaranteed cash payout upon a change in control.
-(9) The amount shown includes (i) \$125,000 payment made to Mr. Simko to extinguish the Company's liability for supplemental pension plan benefits; (ii) \$30,769 paid to Mr. Simko for accrued but unpaid - vacation; and (iii) \$291,105 in severance benefits.
+- (8) The amount shown includes matching contributions under the Company's 401(k) Plan of \$9,200 and a payment of \$170,141 for stock options subject to a guaranteed cash payout upon a change in control. - (9) The amount shown in the Salary column for Mr. Simko reflects salary paid to Mr. Simko through April 15, 2008, the date his employment with the Company terminated.
+Mr. Simko received no non-equity incentive plan compensation for 2008 because, pursuant to his employment agreement, he received an amount equal to a pro-rated award at target level under the MIP as part of his severance payments. - (10) The amount shown includes (i) \$125,000 payment made to Mr. Simko to extinguish the Company's liability for supplemental pension plan benefits; (ii) \$30,769 paid to Mr. Simko for accrued but unpaid vacation; and (iii) \$291,105 in severance benefits.